-- 1. Fix and/or limit and/or tune the application. - Some extreme examples: - When you encounter a classical Unix fork bomb, you have no chance against it.
-Even the "best and the most expensive hardware" is unable to successfully run a fork bomb.
+- 1. Fix and/or limit and/or tune the application.
+Some extreme examples: - When you encounter a classical Unix fork bomb, you have no chance against it.
+Even the "best and the most expensive hardware8" is unable to successfully run a fork bomb.
 The only countermeasure is limitation of resources.
 Reason: unlimited resources do not exist on earth. - If you think that this were only of academic interest: several types of internet DDOS attacks are acting like a fork bomb, and Apache is also acting similar to a fork bomb when not configured properly.
 This is not about academics, it is about your survival (in the sense of Darwin). - If you think it cannot hurt you because you are running fast-cgi or another application scheme where forks are not part of the game (e.g. databases and many others): please notice that network queues are often acting as a replacement for processes.
 Overflow of queues can have a similar effect than fork bombs from the viewpoint of customers: they simply don't get the service they are expecting. - If you think this cannot hurt you, because you are working in a completely different area from Apache: any type of IP-based network traffic can show queueing behaviour.
 Complex queuing systems can show "unexpected" behaviour, and sometimes even a dangerous one. - Real-life example for application-level problems: some percentage of WordPress customers are typically and systematically misconfiguring their wp-cron cron jobs.
 They create backups of their website, which include their old backups.
 Result: in each generation of the backups, the needed disk space will roughly double.
 Even if you had "unlimited storage" on top of the "best and the most expensive storage system", and even if you would like to give "unlimited storage" to your customers, it simply cannot work at all.
 Exponential growth is exponential growth.
 After a few months of this kind of daily backup, you would need more storage than atoms exist in the whole universe.
 You must introduce some quota limits somewhere.
-And you must ensure that the wp-cron misconfiguration is fixed, whoever is responsible for fixing it.
+And you must ensure that the wp-cron misconfiguration is fixed, whoever is responsible for fixing it. - Another WordPress example: the wp-cron configuration syntax is not easily understandable by laymen.
+It is easy to misconfigure such that a backup is created once per minute.
+As long as the website is very small, this will not even be noticed by sysadmins.
+However, for bigger websites (and they are typically growing over time), the IO load may increase to a point until even asynchronous replication over 10Gig interfaces cannot catch up.
+Even worse: the next run of wp-cron may start before the old one has finished within a minute.
+Again, there is no chance except fixing the root cause at application level.